-Income tax rate in Spain generally varies between 24.75% à 52%.
+Income tax in Spain generally varies between 19% à 45%.
 In fact, it is deducted at a progressive rate according to your salary.
 You are required to fill a tax declaration before the 30th of June whereby the “Campana de Rentas” begins.
 Spain residents may be eligible to some benefits or deductions according to their personal situation, that is, if they have children and if they have to pay transport fees, etc.

 Independent workers have to pay their income tax and make their social contribution themselves.
-Hence, it is recommended that they hire an accountant or a tax adviser to assist them with related procedures.
+It is therefore recommended that they hire an accountant or a tax adviser to assist them with related procedures.
 Tax rates for independent workers vary between 18% and 43 %.

-Non-residents in Spain also have to pay property tax at a rate of 7% on purchasing a property in the country.
+Non-residents in Spain also have to pay movable and immovable property tax (IVA rate ranging from 1% to 6%) on purchasing a property in the country.
 Other taxes such as wealth tax, capital gains tax and inheritance tax also exist in Spain.

 Note that your resident or non-resident identification number will be required during all tax related formalities.